whitneyburton/portfolios/students/1507/dave-maurer/20160122-dave-maurer-m4.markdown

 about code.
 Aaron could improve by slowing down sometimes and delving more deeply into certain concepts.
 He is learning an incredible amount about a lot of things, but eventually I believe he will gravitate toward mastery of a few.

+Tori Joy-Warren: Tori is very enthusiastic about life in general, and it rubs off in a very positive way with the posse.
+She regularly corrals the group for outings and encourages participation during warm ups.
+She also enjoys learning new concepts, such as elixir.
+She spearheaded an elixir warmup which was very informative.
+To improve, Tori should have more faith in her abilities as a programmer and take the initiative to teach others and take charge of warmups more often.
+She has the chops for it.

 ### Playing a Part

 My niche is still the Posse, but I also really like improv, and have been attending regularly.
 Jessica is awesome, and it really is a great